I have exposed an insane number of reward applications during the past three years.

 Another issue is that players who collected enough tokens were told the gift cards were sold out.

-Here, we can clearly see that reward apps are not playing it fair since the early days!
+Here, we can see that reward apps are not playing fair since the early days!

-Then, Lucky Day was launched in 2015 and became the most popular sweepstakes app of all times.
+Then, Lucky Day was launched in 2015 and became the most popular sweepstakes app of all time.

 This app is almost identical to Lucktastic, except it’s available worldwide.